Home Compare HUBS vs NOW

 HubSpot vs ServiceNow: Which Stock Looks Stronger in 2026?

-ServiceNow holds the cleaner structural position, with the lead spread across profitability and growth.
+The structural profiles are close, with ServiceNow carrying a narrow edge on stability.
 HubSpot still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON